krishn2014/uber-remainder/README.txt

 SETUP
 ======

+Replace the variables EMAIL_HOST_USER and EMAIL_HOST_PASSWORD in mainapp/settings.py with valid email and password.

 One can directly deploy the project in Openshift or can run locally using the following steps:

 1. cd into folder 'wsgi/mainapp'